yeahhina/SeATs/README.md

 # Seats

 During my internship at Kingston University, facilitated by CSE Connect, I worked with my team to build a web application for managing seating arrangements for our client’s events.
 I designed and helped implement the app and worked on programming its features, so that planning events would be easier and more efficient.

-## Project Objective
+## Project Objectives

 The client had trouble managing attendee seating for business events, like Christmas parties, and needed a way to organize guests more easily.
 The project aimed to make event planning simpler and more efficient.
 The main goals were:

 - Automating seating plans to make organizing events easier.
 - Helping manage event and employee data.
 - Allowing easy import and export of data.
 - Creating a user interface that was simple and easy to use.

 ## Technologies Used

 - React and Node.js for building the web application.
 - JavaScript and CSS for programming and styling.
 - PapaParse for importing and exporting data efficiently.
 - Agile development practices to manage tasks and sprints.
 - Collaboration tools to coordinate work within the team.

 ## User Interface